LinkUVerse/rtd/docs/subtree/awesome-sui/details/example.md

 ## Features

-## Latest Version Number of Sui Tested On
+## Latest Version Number of Rtd Tested On